This page contains answers to Frequently Asked Questions related to Woo, WooCommerce.com, WooThemes.com.

 - How Do I Update My Theme?

 - Do Your Themes Work With Plugins?

 - Can I Use My Theme On Multiple Sites?

 - Can I Use Your Themes For Client’s Sites?

 - Do Your Themes Work With WordPress Multisite (WPMS)?

 What Is WordPress? ↑ Back to top

 WordPress is a content management system (CMS).
-It’s simple, yet powerful, software that helps you create, manage and share your content on the web.
-Currently WordPress has two flavors, WordPress.com (hosted) and WordPress.org (self-hosted).
+It’s software that helps you create, manage, and share your content on the web.
+Currently, WordPress has two flavors, WordPress.com (hosted) and WordPress.org (self-hosted).
 While we have themes for both, all themes from Woo only work with the WordPress.org (self-hosted) software.
-You can find our themes on our theme page.
+You can find themes on our theme page.

 What Is A Theme? ↑ Back to top

 A theme, synonymous with template or skin, is a ready-to-use layout and design that you can activate on your WordPress site.
 WordPress handles all of the content for you (posts, pages, comments), while the theme transforms that content into a beautiful and clean layout for visitors to enjoy.
-Many themes come with customizable options via the WordPress customizer.
+Many themes come with configurable options via the WordPress Customizer.